arzwa/MultilocusIsland/docs/draft-hapdip2.md

 distribution with Hardy-Weinberg proportions at allele frequency $p$ for population size $N$.
-Note that one unit of time corresponds to a single *alternation* of generations, involving two sampling stages: first we sample diploid genotypes from the random union of fitness-weighted haploid genotypes (@eq:mc1), next we sample haploid spores by randomly drawing gene copies from the diploid genotypes that survive diploid selection (@eq:mc2).
+Note that one unit of time corresponds to a single *alternation* of generations, involving two sampling stages: first we sample diploid genotypesi ($Y$) from the random union of fitness-weighted haploid genotypes (@eq:mc1), next we sample haploid spores ($X$) by randomly drawing gene copies from the diploid genotypes that survive diploid selection (@eq:mc2).
 This model is akin to the standard Wright-Fisher (WF) model with variable population size, regularly alternating between $N$ and $2Nk$ gene copies.
 The corresponding effective population size is hence $N_e = (N^{-1} +
 (2Nk)^{-1})^{-1}$, twice the harmonic mean of the phase-specific number of gene copies [@hein2004] (twice because our unit of time is an alternation of generations, not a single generation).

+\hl{Here Himani suggested to write the neutral version instead of (2) and (3).
+I kind of like this because it shows clearly (to me) how the haplodiplontic life cycle is implemented (this is exactly the individual-based model for
+$L=1$), and I always think about the discrete-time models first (I'm not really able to write down continuous-time stuff without going through the limiting process in my mind).
+Anyway, I guess the paragraph could also be removed altogether?}

 When evolutionary forces are sufficiently weak, diffusion theory can be applied to approximate the equilibrium allele frequency distribution implied by the